 In the months and years to follow, a lot of things changed for me.
 Most of all, seeing that there is a community out there, and that it is easy to become a part of it, made me want to become a better developer.

 Soon I started following other developers on Twitter.
 I made my first contributions to open-source software.
 I attended my first PHP conference.
 Attending the user groups more or less regularly, I got to know other developers, some of whom introduced me to other people in the PHP community.
 I took note of books recommended by speakers, and added them to an ever-growing reading list.
 I overcame my fear of writing tests.
 Eventually, I started writing tests first.
 I continued to make contributions to open-source software.
 I began working for a company with an actual build pipeline and a process that I still admire today.
 I overcame framework fanboy-ism and got hired over Twitter to work remotely for a company in New York.
 I attended conferences more regularly.
 Seeing a lot of developers over and over again, I found it rather easy to get in touch with them - and was surprised that they are very approachable.
 I became acknowledged with more and more developer tools - tools that made my life as a PHP developer a lot easier.
 I started contributing to these tools, and even published a few small open-source libraries that have users other than me.
-I came around to writing blog posts, and at the moment, I’m struggling with writing this article here.
+I came around to writing articles, and at the moment, I’m struggling with writing this article here.

 Probably none of this would have happened if I had never attended the meetings of the PHP user group - none of it.
 Up until the moment when I first joined the user group meeting, I was entirely concerned with making things run.
 By going to these meetings, I had opened a new chapter and began wondering how to make things right.